stfc/PSyclone/tutorial/practicals/LFRic/building_code/3_time_evolution/README.md

 a "perturbation signal" field to the prescribed analytical function and the time evolution of that field.

-The time evolution means that we need to have a **timestepping loop**.
+The time evolution means that we need to have a **time-stepping loop**.
-In LFRic the timestepping is handled by the [driver layer]( ../background/LFRic_structure.md) and this tutorial follows this practice.
+In LFRic the time-stepping is handled by the [driver layer]( ../background/LFRic_structure.md) and this tutorial follows this practice.
 The tutorial also demonstrates the use of setting up the model configuration parameters via namelists and calling I/O